cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

 7. Attach regulation document.
 If a regulation # was provided when the work order was created, the work order will have  a status of ON HOLD and a hold reason of **WAITING FOR REG** until the regulation document is attached.
 To attach a reg, click on the **Add Attachment** button:
     - **Type**: The type of attachment.
 Select Regulation to attach a regulation document. | Required

-    - See step 5 for adiditional attachment instructions.
+    - See step 5 for additional attachment instructions.

 8. Verify Work Order Status.
 The work order should now have a status of **NEED TO BE ISSUED**.
 If not, check the **WAITING FOR HOLD REASON** to add attachments if necessary.

 8. Verify Jobs have been created.
 Scroll down to the Jobs section.
-There will be one jobs for each workgroup you identified when creating the work order.
+There will be one jobs for each work group you identified when creating the work order.
 Each job will have a status of **NEW**.

 10. Add additional jobs.
-If you need to add additional jobs to the work order, scroll down to the Jobs section, and select the required workgroup from the Workgroup drop-down menu.
+If you need to add additional jobs to the work order, scroll down to the Jobs section, and select the required work group from the Work group drop-down menu.
 Click **Create Work Job** to create the job.

     \* *It is not possible to create jobs if the work order status is **ON HOLD**.*